-Bad A: Bill (Julie’s boss) I thought I totally rocked the Acme Associates deal.
+Self-focused A: Bill (Julie’s boss) I thought I totally rocked the Acme Associates deal.
 I used an even better approach to structure the proposal and worked the finances to make it really appealing.
 I’ll bet the stockholders will be pleased with me!

-Good A: Well Bill, we really made great progress when you and I went to see Acme Associates and landed that distribution deal.
+Holistic A: Well Bill, we really made great progress when you and I went to see Acme Associates and landed that distribution deal.
 Our structured approach in our proposal really worked – without it I struggled last time.
 It was also great to work with Mary (Julie’s colleague) on the finances as we needed to offer a very competitive discount this time around before quarter-end.
 I’m sure you’re the same in thinking that our stockholders needed some good news.

-See what I did in the good answer?
+See what I did in the holistic answer?
 Julie didn’t just answer the question by talking about herself, like before.
 Julie included her boss and a colleague in the answer.
 And she also included the benefits to stockholders, to boot.
 Her answer here also included a development point (about using the structured proposal) – something Julie has learned and applied during the review period.

-You might also note that I used the word ‘I’ when referring to a past issue or failure in the good answer.
+You might also note that I used the word ‘I’ when referring to a past issue or failure in the holistic answer.
 This is important as Julie doesn’t want to imply a) that she is devolving a past mistake, and b) that only she wants to take the credit for the learning point.